String Quartet No. 22 (Mozart): IV. Allegro assai

-The final movement is marked Allegro assai and is in six-eight time.
+The final movement is marked Allegro assai and is in 6/8.
 The movement is composed as a rondo.
-The key is B-flat major and the movement is a jig-like melody first presented in the first and second violins and then shared across the quartet.
+The key is B♭ major and the movement is a jig-like melody first presented in the first and second violins and then shared across the quartet.
 Each of the motives of this movement is played in every voice and overall voicing is very balanced.